 Additionally, goals should be:

-Realistic goals in which the interests of the company and employee are aligned are a recipe for positive appraisals.
+Realistic goals in which the interests of the company and employees are aligned are a recipe for positive appraisals.

 Motivating and rewarding employees while building their skill set